 Blood donation matters every day for cancer patients undergoing treatment, for accident and trauma patients and for individuals being treated for various blood disorders.
 In fact, nine out of ten people who live to age 70 will use blood during their lifetime.

-Every two seconds, someone, somewhere needs blood and the rarest type is the one not on the shelf when a patients needs it.
 One unit of donated blood can help save the lives of up to three different hospital patients.

 More than 150,000 units of blood will be collected and tested each year by LifeServe Blood Center.
 Testing is performed in LifeServe Blood Center's state-of-the-art laboratory to make sure the blood is safe to transfuse to hospital patients.
 Each unit of blood is subject to 15 different tests.

 LifeServe Blood Center only accepts blood donations from healthy, eligible volunteers.
 It has been proven that blood voluntarily donated is much safer than a paid blood donation.
 A volunteer donor base is the most important and significant factor in providing a safe blood supply.

 Eligible blood donors must be at least 16 years old (16 and 17 year old donors must have a signed parental/guardian permission form).
 Donors must also weigh at least 120 pounds and should be in general good health.